 Attach the sides to the legs using wood glue and 2 1/2 inch pocket hole screws.
 I attached each long side to the legs first then the short sides. *Tip I think it would be easier to attach the short sides first and then attach the long sides as it was difficult to get my drill and the long bit in the smaller space.
 It’s helpful to use clamps to clamp the pieces together while you insert the pocket holes or your joint can become misaligned.
 I used a piece of scrap wood under the bottom part of the base to create a 2-inch clearance for the legs.
 Attach the two sides of the base together using the 16-inch wood cuts (short sides of base).

 Step 2) Mark and drill pocket holes for the bottom shelf.
-I marked my pocket holes two inches from the ends and about 6-8 inches apart going lengthwise and along the width of the board.
-I used a 5/8 inch pocket hole as I found out that the screw poked through the 2 x 2 using a 3/4 inch pocket hole.
+I marked my pocket holes two inches from the ends and about 6-8 inches around the board.
+I used a 5/8 inch pocket hole as I found out that the screw poked through the plywood using a 3/4 inch pocket hole.
 I recommend doing a practice test on the boards to find the best pocket hole depth.

 Attach the bottom shelf to the bottom 2 x 2 frame using 1 1/4 inch pocket hole screws.